Cabin Fever | Where Family Treasures and Magnificent Views Are Right at Home

 Behind the cabin and overlooking the river are terraced vegetable, herb and flower beds.
 The landscaping features deer-resistant plantings such as boxwoods, hellebores, laurels, St. John’s wort, daffodils and ornamental grasses.
 Stone walls dot the landscape and flagstone lines the walkways.
 A rustic arbor invites guests to the main entry stone patio.
 A small pond filled with goldfish is nestled just in front of this patio.
 The landscape is lush and lovely.

 Tom takes care of all the outdoor maintenance and even built a treehouse for the grandchildren, complete with electricity and a drawbridge for entry.
-We did have to hire professional residential roofing contractors for help with the metal roof, but he was able to take care of the window boxes and a wooden fence made with cedar post fence supplies to add an abundant charm, which was still a lot of work to do on his own.
+A metal roof, window boxes and a picket fence add to the abundant charm.
 Inside, miniature furniture lines the walls and curtains play up the whimsy.
 Outside, the children also have a sandbox to play in.

 Just to the side of the main house lies the “Little Cabin,” built along with the main cabin in the 1930s.
 This outbuilding consists of a bedroom/living space, kitchen and bathroom.
 Over the years, third-year medical students from University of Virginia have resided there for their family medicine rotations, but now it is used as an office and extra space for family and guests who come to stay.
 The rugs and carved wooden pieces found in the cabin, from Poland and Yugoslavia, were gifts from Tom’s aunt.